Absorbing Man

-Absorbing Man (Carl "Crusher" Creel) is a character appearing in American comic books published by Marvel Comics.
-Created by writer Stan Lee and writer/artist Jack Kirby, the character first appeared in Journey into Mystery #114 (cover dated March 1965).
-Absorbing Man has over the years played a part on several Marvel Comics crossovers, such as the original Secret Wars and Fear Itself.
-Though depicted for many years as a supervillain, Carl Creel has also been portrayed as an antihero, siding with characters such as Black Bolt, and the superhero team Alpha Flight.
+The Absorbing Man (Carl "Crusher" Creel) is a character appearing in American comic books published by Marvel Comics.
+Created by writer Stan Lee and writer-artist Jack Kirby, the character first appeared in Journey into Mystery #114 (cover dated March 1965), in the Silver Age of Comic Books.
+Carl Creel has the power to absorb and become any material he touched.
+Originally a supervillain, in later years, he has reformed into more of an antihero.